textileio/papers/draft.md

 *Dispatcher* is used.
 Every Event generated in the Store is sent to a Dispatcher when write Transactions are committed.
 The Dispatcher is then responsible for broadcasting these events to all registered *Reducers*.
-For example, if a particular Entity is updated via a Collection, the corresponding Action will be encoded as an Event by the Event Codec (as mentioned previously).
+For example, if a particular Entity is updated via an Action, this will be encoded as an Event by the Event Codec (as mentioned previously).
 These Events will then be dispatched via the Dispatcher, which will:

 1. Store the new Event in persistent storage (*Datastore*).
    If the Transaction made *multiple* changes, this is done *transactionally*.
 2. Broadcast all *new* Events to all registered Reducers.
-Reducers will then apply the changes encoded by the Event Codec as the "see fit".
+Reducers will then apply the changes encoded by the Event Codec as they "see fit".

-This design implies that real Store state changes *can only happen when the Dispatcher broadcasts new Events*.
+This design implies that Store state changes *can only happen when the Dispatcher broadcasts new Events*.
 A Reducer can't distinguish between Events generated locally or externally.
 External events are the results of the Thread Service sending new Events to the Dispatcher, which means that new Events where detected in another peer's Log from the same Thread.
+In the reverse case, local Events are sent to the network via an *Event Bus*, to be handled by the *Log Service*.

 Dispatcher
 : All Events must go through the singleton Dispatcher, whether these